 - More than a quarter (28%) of the Australian population were first generation Australians (born overseas).

 - 21% of the population were second generation Australians (born in Australia, but had one or both parents born overseas).

 - Half (51%) of the population were at least third generation Australians (born in Australia, as were both of their parents) .

 - Australian Bureau of Statistics (ABS).
 Cultural diversity in Australia - Reflecting Australia: Stories from the Census, 2016.
 (ABS Cat. no. 2071.0).
 Canberra: ABS; 2017 [accessed 8 August 2017].
 Available from: http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/by%20Subject/2071.0~2016~Main%20Features~Cultural%20Diversity%20Article~60

 Notes: Countries designated as predominantly English speaking are Canada, Ireland, New Zealand, South Africa, United Kingdom and the United States of America.

-The numerator excludes the 6.9% of the population who did not provide their country of birth: however, these records are included in the denominator.
+The numerator excludes the 6.9% of the population (this percentage varies across States/Territories) who did not provide their country of birth: however, these records are included in the denominator.

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintiles and Remoteness Areas